marklauter/pool/README.md

 when registering the pool with the service collection.
 See [Dependency Injection](##dependency-injection) for more information.

-## Ready Checker
+## Pool Item Ready Checker
-Implement the `IReadyCheck<TPoolItem>` interface to ensure an item is ready for use when it's leased from the pool.
+Implement the `IPoolItemReadyCheck<TPoolItem>` interface to ensure an item is ready for use when it's leased from the pool.

-There's a default `IReadyCheck<TPoolItem>` implementation that always returns `true` from the `IsReadyAsync` method.
+There's a default `IPoolItemReadyCheck<TPoolItem>` implementation that always returns `true` from the `IsReadyAsync` method.
 To use the default implementation with a custom item factory, call `AddPool<TPoolItem>`